-Vehicles in violation of the parking ban and related restrictions may be fined and towed at the vehicle owner’s expense.
+Vehicles in violation of the parking ban may be fined and towed at the vehicle owner’s expense.

 Thanks for visiting Driving Dover.
 Dover is a vibrant community dedicated to a safe, friendly environment ideal for families, young professionals, entrepreneurs and industry.
 What drives us?
 You do.